London Bistro, The 10 Cases in Covent Garden, is a striking representation of all that is good about first-time restaurateurs.

 In addition there’s no service charge added to bills at the 10 Cases, which given the quality and friendliness of the service appears to be a minor miracle.
 And finally, for those looking for a more private affair, the private dining room can be reserved without a deposit and with no minimum spend required.

-NOTE: The 10 Cases is now open.
-You can find out more, or bok a table right HERE.
+NOTE: The 10 Cases is open Monday-Saturday; closed on Sundays.
+You can find out more, or book a table right HERE.

 The 10 Cases | 16 Endell Street, Covent Garden, London WC2H 9BD